imagej/imagej.github.io/_pages/Anomalous_Diffusion_Filters.md

 ## Anomalous Diffusion Filters

-{% capture title%}
- Filtering examples with the T1w MRI stack available in Fiji examples images.
+{% include thumbnail src='/images/pages/Filters-examples.png' title='Filtering examples with the T1w MRI stack available in Fiji examples images.'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/Filters-examples.png' title=title %}

 A PlugInFilter for the two different methods for image filtering: Anisotropic Anomalous Diffusion and Isotropic Anomalous Diffusion.
 Both methods description can be found in the Physics in Medicine and Biology article [weblink](http://dx.doi.org/10.1088/0031-9155/60/6/2355) and have a discrete solution of generalized diffusion heat equation (also know as a porous media equation).